AllenCompSci/Galaga2.0/README.md

 OMAR: STARTED WORKING ON THE BULLET
 ANUJ: Gone to 3/4 of the class to the college and career center and did some more reasearch to get the code working
 Josh: 2/6 (absent) 2/8- implemented program on the other computers that aren't Indhars and helped Omar with the enemy.
+INDHAR COLLEGE AND CARRER CENTER WORKED ON PLAYER PLACEMENT AND SOUND
+OMAR: WORKED ON ENEMEY MOEVMENT
+ANUJ: HELPED WITH ENEMY MOVEMENT AND WORKED ON THE PACKET